jsg4hw/kwest/README.md

                 - `preference` - designates how trips are ranked
                     - Options
                         - `stated` - stated preferences are preferred to predicted
-                        - `any` - stated and predicted preferences are treated equally
+                        - `score` - stated and predicted preferences are treated equally
         - `match` - generates a solution to the trip assignment problem
             - Parameters
                 - `runs` - the number of potential trip assignment solutions to generate